particle-iot/docs/src/content/reference/cloud-apis/data-report-tutorial.md

 ### Sandbox or organization

-You can request a report for your free tier developer sandbox.
+You can request a report for your free plan developer sandbox.

 If you are a growth or enterprise organization administrator, you can also request a data operations report for your whole organization.
 The report covers devices all devices in all organization products, however a column in the report specifies which product the device belongs to so you can filter the report results easily in a spreadsheet.